Traveling from Missouri to Illinois for the Abortion Pill

 How do Illinois shield laws protect me?

-Healthcare providers in Illinois are also protected.
-The provider who treats you at The Center for Women faces no legal risk for providing care to Missouri patients.
+Healthcare providers in Illinois are protected too.
+The doctor who treats you faces no legal risk for caring for Missouri patients.
 The clinic regularly serves patients from Missouri and other states with abortion bans.

 What practical tips should I know for the trip?